|

 is sensible if you are taking important photos or find that 'once on a trip'

 shot.
-Bracket the f-stop so if your camera reads f 5.6, shoot
+Bracket the f-stop so if your camera reads f5.6, then shoot

 it at one stop over and one stop under too.
 The option of three different settings